Brussels Things To Do With Kids

 14. Brussels Museum of Natural Sciences

-The Brussels Museum of Natural Sciences is a great Brussels city museum.
+The Brussels Museum of Natural Sciences is an excellent Brussels city museum.
 The Royal Belgian Institute of Natural Sciences is another name for this place.

 This Museum covers natural sciences and has a wide range of exhibits, such as fossils, minerals, and live animals, as well as interactive displays and educational activities.